Global Partnerships’ team is based out of Seattle, WA, USA; Managua, Nicaragua; Santa Barbara, CA, USA; and Nairobi, Kenya.

-Prior to his work at Global Partnerships, he served as President of ShoreBank Pacific, the first commercial bank in the United States with a focus on environmentally sustainable community development.
+Prior to his work at GP, he served as President of ShoreBank Pacific, the first commercial bank in the United States with a focus on environmentally sustainable community development.
 Mark has more than 30 years’ experience in banking, lending, and investment management, including serving in executive roles at Homestead Capital, Bank of the Northwest, First Interstate Securities and First Interstate Bank of Texas.
 An active community member, Mark served as a member of the Board of Directors of BRAC Bank, a development bank known for its work with small business lending in Bangladesh, as a representative to the Board of BRAC Bank Afghanistan, on the Board of Directors of XacBank, a microfinance bank in Mongolia, and as a Board member of two commercial banks in the US.
 Mark is professionally fluent in Spanish and has significant humanitarian volunteer and business experience in Latin America.
 Mark received his Bachelor’s Degree with honors from Brigham Young University and his MBA, with concentration in finance, from Rice University.

 Chief Capital Resource Officer

 Gail oversees Global Partnerships (GP) investor relations, fund capitalization, philanthropic fundraising and relations, and marketing communications.